 When does the grant round open?
 When are applications due?

 With the introduction of the non-capital heritage investment grants and the formation of a new grant review committee, the heritage area has revamped cycles for grant programs.
-The grant round for the FY2018 BHAA Small Capital grants will open in September 2017.
-Applications will be due in early November.
+The grant round for the FY2018 BHAA Small Capital grants opened October 13.
+Applications will be due on December 13, 2017.
 The best way to keep informed about future grant cycle dates is to sign up for the heritage area’s e-blast newsletters.
 The heritage area will post information on this website and our Facebook page.

 Can I meet with heritage area staff to discuss my project?

 Certainly!
 We’re happy to talk with you about your project.
 Also, all applicants are required to attend a grant application workshop.
 Announcements about the required workshop will be made as soon as the grant process opens.

 The maximum request varies from year to year.
 In recent years, the maximum dollar amount was $15,000.
 The grant application will specifically note the maximum requires.

 Yes.
 All BHAA Small Cap grants must be matched in cash in an amount as least equal to the grant.

 Does a project, such as the design and installation of a permanent exhibit, qualify as a capital project?